 Let's code and pitch

-We learn a lot during this experiment, the entire prototype has been created quick fast in only a few hours.
+We have learned a lot during this experiment, the entire prototype has been created quickly in only a few hours.

 The haptic feedback given by the application work well and it is very intuitive.
 However, we are not convince that this technology in its existing form will make its way into the operating room where everything need to be properly sanitized.